jsiegenthaler/homebridge-eosstb/README.md

 | Volume Up | volUpCommand | - |
 | Volume Down | volDownCommand | 3 clicks = mute |

-NOTE: The Mute and Power buttons appear in the Remote Control as of iOS 17.5, however they are disabled.
-Currently, I do not know how to enable these buttons.
-If you have any information about these buttons, please get in touch with me.
+NOTE: Prior to iOS 18.0, the Mute and Power buttons appeared in the Remote Control, however they were disabled.
+As of iOS 18.0, the buttons are enabled.
+Double tap is not applicable to the Mute and Power buttons.

 The table shows the default key mappings.
 You can map any Apple TV Remote button to any set-top box remote control button, see the Wiki for all of the known [KeyEvents](https://github.com/jsiegenthaler/homebridge-eosstb/wiki/KeyEvents).